TedHusted/awake/awake.md/awake.md

 “You’re welcome, dear.”

-“The X-3000 also accepts tek-ops commands that can be used to operate smart devices, like view screens, speakers, lights, and door.
+“The X-3000 also accepts tek-ops commands that can operate smart devices, like view screens, speakers, lights, and door.
 To use tek-ops, address the device directly.
-For example, “Door open” will engage the closest automatic door in your line of sight.”
+For example, ‘Door open’ will engage the closest automatic door in your line of sight.”

 The presentation shows an animated elevator, doors whooshing open.